Support » Jrk G2 Motor Controller User’s Guide » 6. Setting up the control method »

 Now connect the Jrk to your computer via USB.
 In the Jrk G2 Configuration Utility software, go to the “Input” tab and set the “Input mode” to “Analog voltage”.
 If you are powering an input potentiometer from the SCL pin, you should also check the “Detect disconnect with power pin (SCL)” checkbox.
 This causes the Jrk to drive SCL low periodically to help detect whether the input potentiometer has been disconnected.
 You should also go to the “Errors” tab and set the “Input invalid” and “Input disconnect” errors to enabled and latched, regardless of what kind of input you are using.
 Click “Apply settings”.

-In “Scaling” box of the “Input” tab, click “Learn…”.
-This starts the “Input setup wizard”, which will help you measure the neutral, maximum, and minimum positions of your analog signal.
+Go to the “Input” tab, and in the “Scaling” box, click “Input setup wizard…”.
+This wizard will help you measure the neutral, maximum, and minimum positions of your analog signal.
 When the wizard is finished, it will set seven of the input scaling parameters (input error maximum, input maximum, input neutral maximum, input neutral minimum, input minimum, input error minimum, and invert input direction) appropriately so that neutral analog signals get mapped to the target neutral value, the maximum analog value gets mapped to the target maximum, and the minimum analog value gets mapped to the target minimum.

 The input setup wizard does not set the target maximum, target neutral, and target minimum values, so you will need to set them yourself: